 CHR is seeking to increase its presence and build its knowledge by providing a meeting place for ideas and research and an opportunity for experts to produce knowledge collaboratively.
 By using a knowledge exchange/mobilisation framework, we build a more relevant research agenda and improve the use of the Centre's work.
 CHR maintains an active interest in policy dialogue within Scotland and the UK and communicates regularly with social housing practitioners.
 Opportunities for dialogue are provided through seminars, events, blogs, Teleforms and exchange.

-Visit our data-collection project websites:
+Visit our current data-collection project websites:

 The Supporting People Project monitors the provision of SP funded services in England.